Table of Contents

 Groups can be hidden if you do not want to use them for a while.
 To hide or reveal these groups click on the "Filters" option on the left side of the magnifier icon:

-Once the desired filter is selected, depending on its type, you will need to either make a selection or provide a search term.
+2. Once the desired filter is selected, depending on its type, you must either make a selection or provide a search term.

-The search box will properly be updated, allowing you to see the filters you have already applied.
+The search box will be updated, allowing you to see the filters you have already applied.

 Translating strings